technicalpickles/jeweler/README.markdown

       gem.version = Foo::Version::STRING
     end

-### Rake
+### Rake tasks

 Jeweler lives inside of Rake.
 As a result, they are dear friends.
-That friendship doesn't interfere with typical Rake operations.
+But, that friendship doesn't interfere with typical Rake operations.

 That means you can define your own namespaces, tasks, or use third party Rake libraries without cause for concern.